zhoujiawei3/neural_renderer/README.md

+# Attention!!!
+This repo is modify for personal using, which can build and install on Window 10

+The guide for build can be found [here](https://winterwindwang.github.io/2021/07/22/nerual_rendered_build.html)

 # Neural 3D Mesh Renderer (CVPR 2018)

 This repo contains a PyTorch implementation of the paper [Neural 3D Mesh Renderer](http://hiroharu-kato.com/projects_en/neural_renderer.html) by Hiroharu Kato, Yoshitaka Ushiku, and Tatsuya Harada.